Allegiant Air buys 50 new Boeing 737 MAX jets in strategy shift

 Allegiant "has experienced one of the strongest recoveries of U.S. airlines," Jefferies analyst Sheila Kahyaoglu wrote, adding that the order is evidence of post-pandemic confidence in leisure travel "vastly outperforming corporate travel."

-The Las Vegas-based carrier will buy 30 737 MAX 7 aircraft and 20 737 MAX 8-200 aircraft, making it the launch customer for that larger variant in the United States, Chief Financial Officer Greg Anderson told Reuters on Wednesday.
+The Las Vegas-based carrier will buy 30 737 MAX 7 aircraft and 20 737 MAX 8-200 aircraft, making it the launch customer for that larger variant in the United States, Chief Financial Officer Greg Anderson told Reuters.

 The deal is a boost for Boeing Co after two key medium-haul customers, Qantas QAN.AX and several affiliates of Air France-KLM AIRF.PA, switched to Airbus AIRF.PA in December.